sugarme/libqt6zig/README.md

 As a mental model, developers consuming this library should keep in mind that there are essentially two different tracks of memory management required for clean operation: one for the C++ side and one for the Zig side.
 The Zig side is managed by the developer and the C++ side has variant ownership semantics.
 Ownership semantics are documented throughout the [C++ documentation](https://doc.qt.io/qt-6/topics-core.html).

-There are bits of idiomatic Zig in the library in the form of allocators as parameters to functions but much of the code is not idiomatic for Zig due to the complexity of the Qt C++ API.
+There are bits of idiomatic Zig in the library but much of the code is not idiomatic for Zig due to the complexity of the Qt C++ API.
+One example of this is that although there are allocators as parameters to some functions, they are always the last parameter.
 Knowledge of the Qt C++ API is required to understand and make full use of the library.
 While not an exhaustive list, there are some key topics to understand:

 - [Qt object ownership](https://doc.qt.io/qt-6/objecttrees.html)
 - [Qt signals and slots](https://doc.qt.io/qt-6/signalsandslots.html)